rotators/Fo1in2/Readme.md

 - Continue playing after the main story has been completed.
 (Optional)
 - And much more...

-Not to forget: This project is a more accessible modding platform and allows the creation of more complex modifications than ever be possible in the engine of the first game.
-Just check out the features section down below for what this thing can do right now.
+Not to forget: This project is a more accessible modding platform and allows the creation of more complex modifications than ever be possible with the engine of the first game!